 But what do you do when you fly 17,208 kilometres to attend one of the world’s foremost medical experiences whose very name implies talking to people – not at work, not in my protective uniform – the Social Media And Critical Care conference?

 Sure, going up to people you have never met can be a terrifying experience.
-You worry that you may say the wrong thing or stop them doing something important (sorry, Cliff) but it doesn’t matter.
+You worry that you may say the wrong thing or stop them from doing something important (sorry, Cliff), but it doesn’t matter.
 Nobody is out to make you feel small or stupid.
 There was an overwhelming spirit of kindness and compassion at the conference that was reflected by a number of the speakers but I think Ash Liebig put it best when she spoke about the golden rule.
-If you treat others how you would like to be treated then that little bit of courage will be rewarded ten-fold.
+If you treat others how you would like to be treated, then that little bit of courage will be rewarded ten-fold.
 And once you start, the positive feedback loop becomes a wonderful form of Skinnerian reinforcement.

-It’s time, now, for me to pack up my laptop and make my way through multiple timezones and security checks, back home to my family.
+It’s time, now, for me to pack up my laptop and make my way through multiple timezones and security checks back home to my family.
 I’ve had a wonderful time – in part due to Oli, Chris and Roger – but mainly because of the friends I have made.
 Conversations on Twitter will now be with real people, not just static avatars.
-Plans are already being made to catch up again in Berlin for Das SMACC (if I can get a ticket) but if not I know where I can find them all.
-I don’t have to hand in my membership card for Introverts Anonymous just yet though as I have learned to face some of my fears and reach out.
+Plans are already being made to catch up again in Berlin for Das SMACC (if I can get a ticket), but if not, I know where I can find them all.
+I don’t have to hand in my membership card for Introverts Anonymous just yet, though, as I have learned to face some of my fears and reach out.

 For me, this conference was about connection and delivered it in spades.